Sounders notebook: Nico Lodeiro out with ‘minor’ injury a week before opener, Raul Ruidiaz returns

 “I got to get some reps with him, so that was good,” Sounders forward Will Bruin said.
 “It’s going to take a little bit more time with the new formation and stuff because of the missed time he had this preseason.
 He’ll pick it up pretty quickly, it’s like riding a bike.”

-Ruidíaz finished the 2020 MLS regular season tied for second in goals with 12 in just 17 matches.
-He also had four assists
+Ruidiaz finished the 2020 MLS regular season tied for second in the league in goals with 12 in just 17 matches.
+He also had four assists.

 Ruidiaz, 30, is expected to be selected for Saturday’s preseason finale against the USL Championship side San Diego Loyal SC.
 The closed-door match will be played at Lumen Field.

 The match is the first the Sounders will play that’s 90 minutes and not against each other.
-The club had a match earlier this month canceled due Phoenix Rising canceled the trip over “COVID-19 concerns.”
+The club had a match earlier this month canceled due to Phoenix Rising not traveling over “COVID-19 concerns.”

 “It’s crazy that it’s almost mid-April and we’re still in preseason,” Bruin said.
 MLS seasons typically start in March.
 “That’s the world we’re in right now.
 It was a long offseason but it’s been good.
 This is the best I’ve felt in a really long time in my career and that’s a good feeling for me.
 I feel excited and rejuvenated.”